 Making groceries: that's what the locals call going to the store to pick up dinner.

-Neutral ground: called the median everywhere else, this strip of ground in the middle of a road may refer to what became Canal St., a division between the French Quarter and American sector, or it may have been a meeting spot for the adversarial Spanish and French settlers.
+Neutral ground: called the median everywhere else, this strip of ground in the middle of a road could refer to what became Canal Street, a division between the French Quarter and American sector, or it might have been a meeting spot for the adversarial Spanish and French settlers.
 Now, it's a place where kids play and people walk their dogs.